 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
 Through its National Center on Caregiving, FCA offers information on social, public policy, and caregiving issues and provides assistance in the development of public and private caregiver programs.
 For residents of the greater San Francisco Bay Area, FCA provides direct support services for caregivers of those with Alzheimer's disease, stroke, traumatic brain injury, Parkinson's, and other debilitating disorders that strike adults.

 National Brain Tumor Society

 The Healing Exchange Brain Trust

-This fact sheet was prepared by Family Caregiver Alliance.
-The content was reviewed by Jennifer Westlund, MSW, Director, National Programs and Services with the American Brain Tumor Association.
-Funding of this publication provided by private donor contributions and in-kind support. © 2011 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance and reviewed by Jennifer Westlund, MSW, Director, National Programs and Services with the American Brain Tumor Association. © 2011 Family Caregiver Alliance.
 All rights reserved.